Kroger-Technology/Snow-Globe/README.md

 ```

 This is done not inside a function but at the class level.
 The `@BeforeClass` method is run once before
-the tests in the class.
+the tests.tests in the class.
 You can see that it starts the Nginx Configuration with the login upstream cluster defined.
 You
 don't need to define every upstream, just the one that you are interested in testing.
 You can define multiple upstreams
 to set their behavior to test non-200 scenarios.

 ### Examples Test Scenarios

 Below are example test scenarios that include configuration and testing examples.
 All of the examples below are used as
-integration tests for the project and pass for each build.
+integration tests.tests for the project and pass for each build.

 #### Verifying the HTTP status code response to the client.